 Archibald Rutledge Scholarship

-The Archibald Rutledge Scholarship encourages and recognizes academic and artistic excellence; students compete for scholarships in creative writing, drama, music, and visual arts.
-Twelfth-grade students enrolled in a South Carolina public school and planning to attend a state college or university are eligible to participate in the scholarship competition.
+The Archibald Rutledge Scholarship encourages and recognizes academic and artistic excellence; students compete for scholarships in creative writing, drama, music and visual arts.
+High school seniors enrolled in a South Carolina public school and planning to attend a state college or university are eligible to participate in the scholarship competition.
 Students receiving the scholarships must be United States citizens who have attended the state's public schools for the past two consecutive years.

 Gates Millennium Scholars

-Funded by the Bill and Melinda Gates Foundation
+This scholarship is funded by the Bill and Melinda Gates Foundation.

 Giva's Corporate Student Scholarship and Worldwide Community Ambassador Award is for anyone attending a college or university worldwide.
 This scholarship grant is aimed at assisting undergraduate or graduate students further their education as well as expand their social responsibility and community service footprint in the world.
 There is no specific course of study or major required.